Robert W. Lichtwardt Student Research Award

 - This award is offered annually to a promising student of mycology.

-- Students must be members of the MSA or must have applied for membership at the time of the award application.
+- Students must be current members of MSA or must have applied for membership at the time of the award application.
 Preference will be given to M.S. or undergraduate degree seeking students.
 Ph.D. candidates will be considered secondarily.

 - The Robert W. Lichtwardt fellowship may fund smaller, independent and/or exploratory projects or be used as a supplement to a larger grant.
 However, the recipient is encouraged to use funds any way (e.g., personal expenses) that best furthers the applicant’s studies and mycological career.